 Review of adult elective orthopaedic services

-We are reviewing Adult Elective Orthopaedic Services and we'd like your views
+We are reviewing Adult Elective Orthopaedic Services

 In 2016/17, north central London hospitals carried out over 23,000 adult elective orthopaedic operations across 10 sites.
 Adult elective orthopaedic surgery is planned (non-emergency) surgery of bones and joints, such as hip and knee replacements.